melissamcewen/build-a-bot-workshop/write-code.md

 Checkout line 55 in your Glitch app to see the function receivedPostback.
 Head over to messages.js to check out the function it calls - sendButtons.
 ### :tada: **Activity** :tada:
 What arguments does sendButtons take?
 What kind of data does receivedPostback use when it calls sendButtons?
+What would you do if you wanted to add more buttons or change a message?

 ### :tada: **Activity** :tada: